Taipei 101: Structural facade

-Taipei 101's characteristic blue-green glass curtain walls are double paned and glazed, offer heat and UV protection sufficient to block external heat by 50 percent, and can sustain impacts of 7 t.
+Taipei 101's characteristic blue-green glass curtain walls are double paned and glazed, offer heat and UV protection sufficient to block external heat by 50%, and can sustain impacts of 7 t.
 The facade system of glass and aluminum panels installed into an inclined movement-resisting lattice contributes to overall lateral rigidity by tying back to the mega-columns with one-story high trusses at every eighth floor.
 This facade system is, therefore, able to withstand up to 95 mm of seismic lateral displacements without damage.
 The facade system is also known as a Damper.

 The original corners of the facade were tested at RWDI in Ontario, Canada.
 A simulation of a 100-year storm at RWDI revealed a vortex that formed during a 3-second 105 mph wind at a height of 10 meters, or equivalent to the lateral tower sway rate causing large crosswind oscillations.
 A double chamfered step design was found to dramatically reduce this crosswind oscillation, resulting in the final design's "double stairstep" corner facade.
 Architect C.Y.
 Lee also used extensive facade elements to represent the symbolic identity he pursued.
-These facade elements included the green tinted glass for the indigenous slender bamboo look, eight upper outwards inclined tiers of pagoda each with eight floors, a Ruyi and a money box symbol between the two facade sections among others.
+These facade elements included the green tinted glass for the indigenous slender bamboo look, eight upper outwards inclined tiers of pagoda each with eight floors, a ruyi and a money box symbol between the two facade sections among others.

-Taipei 101's own roof and facade recycled water system meets 20 to 30 percent of the building's water needs.
+Taipei 101's own roof and facade recycled water system meets 20–30% of the building's water needs.
 In July 2011, Taipei 101 was certified "the world's tallest green building" under LEED standards.